siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/6-container-platform-podman/570-how-to-access-services-on-podman-containers-on-almalinux.md

 featured_image: /images/almalinux.webp
 url: access-services-podman-containers-almalinux
 ---
 Podman has become a popular choice for running containerized workloads due to its rootless and daemonless architecture.
 When using Podman on AlmaLinux, a powerful, stable, and enterprise-grade Linux distribution, accessing services running inside containers is a common requirement.
-This blog post will guide you through configuring and accessing services hosted on Podman containers in AlmaLinux.
+This article will guide you through configuring and accessing services hosted on Podman containers in AlmaLinux.

 ---